 Gareth Williams was appointed to our Board of Directors in January 2014.
 Currently Mr. Williams serves as the Non-Executive Director of YSC and as an independent director of Saga plc.
-He also served as the advisor to the CEO of Diageo plc till June 2014.
+He also served as the advisor to the CEO of Diageo Plc until June 2014.
 Prior to his appointment to our Board, he was Director Human Resources at Diageo plc, one of the world's leading premium drink companies.
 Prior to taking over as Head of Human Resources at Diageo in January 1999, Mr. Williams held a series of key positions in HR at Grand Metropolitan, plc in North America and the UK from 1984 to 1998, leading up to the merger with Guinness that formed Diageo.
 Before joining Grand Metropolitan, he spent 10 years with Ford of Britain in a number of HR roles.
-Mr. Williams graduated with a Bachelor of Arts degree in Economics from the Warwick University.
+Mr. Williams graduated with a Bachelor of Arts degree in Economics from Warwick University.
 The business address of Mr. Williams is High Trees, Wildernesse Avenue, Sevenoaks, Kent TN15 0EA, UK.

 Jeremy Young was appointed to our Board of Directors in May 2004, as a nominee of Warburg Pincus which was the principal shareholder of our company.
 Having exited Warburg Pincus, he became independent director from January 2013.
 During his 20 years at Warburg Pincus, he ran the firm's Healthcare, Internet and Business Services sectors in Europe, headed the German office and was responsible for fund raising in Europe and the Middle East.
 Prior to joining Warburg Pincus in 1992, Mr. Young held various positions at Baxter Healthcare International, Booz, Allen & Hamilton International and Cellular Transplant/Cytotherapeutics.
 He received a Bachelor of Arts degree from Cambridge University and a Master of Business Administration degree from Harvard Business School.
 He is currently a Vice Chairman of The Haemophilia Society, a UK-based charitable organization.
 The business address for Mr. Young is Gloucester House, 29 Pembridge Gardens, London W2 4EB, England.
+Mr. Young has chosen not to stand for re-election and hence his term of directorship will expire at the Annual General Meeting.